Is Running Healthy for You?

 Here to help walk us through this question is Gabe Heck, a former Division I athlete who currently coaches others in their own health and fitness transformations.
 An avid runner throughout high school and much of college, it was normal for Gabe to log 80 miles of running per week.
 He’s had great running success, capturing a state title in track, finishing runner-up in cross country and being recruited to race for Cornell University.
 However, injuries plagued his collegiate career and he underwent what turned out to be a career-ending foot surgery.

-Now, Gabe coaches and writes about a different style of fitness (check him out at Stay Fit Abroad) and we’ve asked him to talk us through what we need to know to decide if running is for us…or maybe not.
+Now, Gabe coaches and writes about a different style of fitness (check him out at Stay Fit Asia) and we’ve asked him to talk us through what we need to know to decide if running is for us…or maybe not.

 What are the primary health benefits of running?